 What’s so important about a 5 star rating?
 Maggie’s about to find out!

-Maggie, a wife and mother of two, must find the courage to own up to her behavior when she wakes up to find every adult has received a YELP-like star rating floating over their head.
-While most everyone has a shining 4 and 5 star rating, Maggie’s only got 2.5 stars!
+Maggie, a wife and mother, must find the courage to own up to her behavior when she wakes up to find every adult has received a YELP-like star rating floating above their head.
+While most everyone has a shining 4 and 5 star rating, Maggie’s got just 2.5!

 How many stars would you have?